 The two circuits are where you are most likely to come face to face with the park’s less shy wildlife.
 Coatis and Capuchins boldly sit by the sides of the trails waiting for handouts.
 Please resist the urge to feed them and keep in mind that both species have a nasty bite.

 If you have enough time left and feel like you’ve had just about as many crowds as you can handle, spend an hour walking the Macuco trail.
 This is your chance to explore another part of one of the most scenic national parks in Argentina.
 The entire trail is quite long, but you can walk as much of it as you like or have time for.

 There are two food courts: at the Cataratas train station and at the start of the Lower Circuit.
-Fortin Cataratas Restaurant is a good option for a buffet lunch in the coati-free environment.
+Fortin Cataratas Restaurant is a good option for a buffet lunch in a coati-free environment.

 Late in the afternoon, we decided to return to the Devil’s Throat, and with the sun behind our backs, it was a much more picturesque experience than our morning visit.